 - Time to relax.
 Yes, rail travel takes longer.
 Where’s the rush?

-How to travel with your pet across America
+How to travel across America on Amtrak with your pet

 With Amtrak’s seven-hour restriction for continuous travel, if you want to go from say, Chicago to Los Angeles, you’ll have to break up your trip into seven-hour segments, with hotels along the way.
 And with cross-country routes, there’s only one train per day.